internetofdrums/internet-drum-pattern-spec/README.md

 ## Wire format

-Drum patterns can be sent over the wire by sending all note data sequentially, encoded using [standard][2] [base-64 encoding][3].

-Receivers (interpreters) of drum patterns can use this definition to decode incoming drum pattern data.

-### Data order

-The pattern sequence starts at the note length of note 1 of instrument 1, followed by the note's velocity.
+Drum patterns can be sent over the wire by simply sending all note data sequentially, starting at the note length of note 1 of instrument 1, followed by the note's velocity.
 Next, the note length of note 2 of instrument 1 is up, followed by its velocity.
 After the velocity of the last note of instrument 1 comes the note length of note 1 of instrument 2.
-This continue until the velocity of the 16th note of instrument 16 is processed.
+This continues until the velocity of the 16th note of instrument 16 is processed.

 For the more visually inclined: the following figure shows the data order for each drum pattern.